isabella232/dde-handsonlab/step2/README.md

 ## Changes from the previous step

-The `linkextractor.py` has been updated as follows:
+The `linkextractor.py` script has been updated as follows:

 * Paths are normalized to full URLs
 * Reporting both links and anchor texts